root-project/web/manual/index.md

 <div style="border:1px; border-style:solid; border-color:#AAAAAA; background-color:#f5fffa; padding: 0.5em;">
 <b><a href="https://root.cern/doc/master/" target="_blank">Reference Guide</a></b><br>
-The ROOT Manual refers to numerous information, especially for ROOT classes, from the → <a href="https://root.cern/doc/master/" target="_blank">ROOT Reference Guide</a>.
-The ROOT Reference Guide is the primary source of information for all ROOT classes.
+The ROOT Manual provides a high-level explanation of ROOT's functionality and its functional parts.
+Refer to the ROOT Reference Guide instead for detailed information about each ROOT class or function.

 <br><br>

 <b><a href="https://root.cern/doc/master/group__Tutorials.html" target="_blank">Tutorials</a></b><br>
-Tutorials are available for all parts of the ROOT Manual at → <a href="https://root.cern/doc/master/group__Tutorials.html" target="_blank">https://root.cern/doc/master/group__Tutorials.html</a>.
+Tutorials are available for all parts of the ROOT Manual.

 <br><br>

 <b><a href="/web/topical">Topical Manuals</a></b><br>
 Topical manuals are available for some functional parts of ROOT.
-They contain in-depth information for specific topics that are not explained in detail in the ROOT Manual, see → <a href="/web/topical">Topical Manuals</a>.
+They contain in-depth information for specific topics that are not explained in detail in the ROOT Manual.

 <br><br>